swopk/AeroPCI/README.md

 "Entry"

 Enter your field data here.
+Data should be entered in Columns A through J (also shaded to show that data can be entered there) as per the column headings, other columns K through N are calculated by formula and are not to be changed.
-Use pavement branch codes like RWY, TXY, and APR, followed by the sample unit number (e.g., RWY 01, TXY 02).
+Use pavement branch codes: RWY, TXY, and APR, followed by the sample unit number (e.g., RWY 01, TXY 02).
 These represent Runway, Taxiway, and Apron sections respectively.

 "Results"